-The company's 2.893% Secured Bonds are tradable and the markets are considered to be active and the Secured Bonds are therefore classified Level 1.
+The company's 2.893% Secured Bonds are tradable but the markets are not considered to be active and the Secured Bonds are therefore classified Level 2.

 In respect of the 3.80% Secured Bonds the fair value of the associated fixed rate loans to borrowers is similarly adjusted for appropriate credit spreads (Level 2 valuation).